Inncee81/Hecate/README.md

 ## How to Build

 Hecate is a modular software project, which means that it is assembled from a number of required and optional components.
-It is required to create a defined directory structure first, so that a directory named **Config** marks the top of the SDK structure.
+It can be downloaded from our [Quickstart Build](https://github.com/SchroedingerEntertainment/Hecate/releases/download/quickstart/Quickstart.zip) or else is required to create a defined directory structure first, so that a directory named **Config** marks the top of the SDK structure.
 Hecate is created out of a primary package

 * [se.hecate.hqt](https://github.com/SchroedingerEntertainment/Hecate/packages/622485)